 Starting a Business in Hanover: First Steps

-1. Meet with Susquehanna SCORE or Shippensburg SBDC.
-Both organizations offer no-cost, confidential consulting to small business owners and potential entrepreneurs in Hanover and the surrounding area.
+1. Meet with Shippensburg SBDC.
+This organization offers no-cost, confidential consulting to small business owners and potential entrepreneurs in Hanover and the surrounding area.
 Mentors include business owners, managers and professionals who volunteer their time and knowledge to help you accomplish your business goals.
 After an initial meeting to discuss your ideas, a mentor can assist in creating a business plan, outlining your organization structure, and more.
-Make an appointment with SCORE or the Shippensburg SBDC; both organizations are available on select days to meet in Hanover at the Hanover Chamber office.
+Make an appointment Shippensburg SBDC and keep in mind they are available on select days to meet in Hanover at the Hanover Chamber office.